Reeb flows transverse to foliations

 \begin{ex}[sutured manifold] The foliation in \cref{ex:3} has every leaf dense, but we will also need to consider foliations whose leaves accumulate on sublaminations.
-The example to keep in mind is a taut sutured manifold.
+The example to keep in mind is a taut sutured manifold \plabel{fix:5.1}{\cite{gabai_foliations_1983}}.
 One of the simplest sutured manifolds is the solid torus $T_n$ with $2n$ longitudinal sutures, $n\geq 2$.
 It is foliated by a stack of monkey saddles, each of which accumulates on the boundary leaves.
 For a natural choice of Riemannian metric, the foliation has contracting holonomy along every path to infinity in a leaf.
-This foliation supports a contact structure whose characteristic foliation on each leaf consists of radial lines emanating from a single elliptic singularity to infinity.
+This foliation map be perturbed into a contact structure whose characteristic foliation on each leaf consists of radial lines emanating from a single elliptic singularity to infinity.
+See \cref{fig:monkey}.
+Notice that the curves in the characteristic foliation travel in the direction of contracting holonomy.
 The Reeb flow has a single periodic orbit along the core of the solid torus; every other orbit enters along a positively oriented boundary leaf and leaves along a negatively oriented one.
-See \cref{fig:monkey}

 \end{ex}

 \end{section}